danth/stylix/docs/src/styling.md

 - base0A - TODO
 - base0B - TODO
 - base0C - TODO
-- base0D - TODO
+- base0D - item off (for example item discharging or sound muted)
-- base0E - TODO
+- base0E - item on (for example item charging or with sound on)
 - base0F - TODO